shetty30/personal-finance-tracker/README.md

 - Example queries for reporting on income, expenses, and budget summaries.
 - Step-by-step instructions for exporting, saving, and loading the database.

-## 🚀 Getting Started

-### 1. Import the SQL Dump

-1. Download or clone this repository.
-2. Use the provided SQL dump file (`finance_tracker_dump.sql`) to create the database on your MySQL server: